 Be sure to adjust the levels on the mixer for any other audio sources; mute the other inputs if they're not being used.
-You're ready to broadcast - simply configure your output stream destination!
+You're ready to broadcast - simply configure your output stream destination in the OBS preferences.

 You should test and monitor the workload and buffer on your computer as you perform - chances are the CPU usage won't be the issue, but the audio buffer may still run out.
 As you increase the buffer, the latency (delay between action and audio output) will increase, but the likelihood of audio dropouts or crackling will decrease.
 Your computer's age will typically increase the buffer sizes required, but there are tricks you can do to reduce background application usage and improve the overall performance of your Mac.

 Yes, audio input to the mixer through a line / phono input will be sent to the master if you toggle the mixer channel input from USB/PC over to one of the other input options.